VictorValar/generic-lead-scoring-model/README.md

     - A4: 100 points (maximum)

-Note that more than one target range can be defined for each feature as seen below.
+Use your best judgement and domain knowledge or historical data that suggests a certain lead score is more indicative of a qualified lead to determine the target ranges and how many options to include before and after the ICP options.

-Use your best judgement to determine the target ranges and how many options to include before and after the ICP options.
+Note that more than one ICP option can be defined for each feature as seen below:
 | Industry | Points| Calculation
 |------------ | ------------ | ------------|
-Other | 0 | 50 - 50/5*5
+Other | 0 | 50 - (50/5)*5
-Agriculture | 10 | 50 - 50/5*4
+Agriculture | 10 | 50 - (50/5)*4
-Transportation | 20 | 50 - 50/5*3
+Transportation | 20 | 50 - (50/5)*3
-Healthcare | 30 | 50 - 50/5*2
+Healthcare | 30 | 50 - (50/5)*2
-Manufacturing | 40 | 50 - 50/5
+Manufacturing | 40 | 50 - (50/5)
 Education | 50 | qualification_threshold
 Finance | 50 | qualification_threshold
 Technology | 50 | qualification_threshold
 Retail | 75 | 50 + 50/2
-Telecom | 100 | 50 + 50/2*2
+Telecom | 100 | 50 + (50/2)*2

 ### Lead Score ($\lambda$):